Animator

 What it's like

-In stop-frame animation you'd make puppets and photograph them as you change the puppets' positions over and over again.
+The most common method of animation is to create 3D computer-generated imagery (CGI).
+In stop-frame animation, you'll make puppets and take screenshots of them as you change the puppets' positions over and over again.
 One second of film needs up to 25 photographs.

-read the storyboard for the animation
+reading the storyboard for the animation before you turn it into reality

-draw background and characters using a range of materials, such as pencil, ink or paint
+drawing backgrounds and characters using a range of materials, such as pencil, ink or paint

-use digital equipment to copy the artwork hundreds of times with tiny changes in position
+using digital equipment to copy the artwork hundreds of times with tiny changes in position

-make sure the action or characters' speech and movements follow the audio or soundtrack
+making sure the action or characters' speech and movements follow the audio or soundtrack

 Explore more information about this job